 Khajuraho has its airport on its name and is located around 3.2 km from the city center.

 Mahoba Railway Station is the ideal choice to reach Khajuraho by train that is situated around 63 km from Khajuraho.
 Khajuraho Bus Stand has located around 2.3 km from the main city center.

 One of the largest national parks in the state of Madhya Pradesh is the Kanha located in the Maikal Hills and considered one of the top 10 national parks in India.
 The park that is said to have inspired Rudyard Kipling to pen down the Jungle Book is one of the most well maintained and the tourists flock in a large number into this wildlife junction.
 The park is home to several exotic wildlife, like the Barasingha (deer), Cat Tiger and more.

-The Sal and bamboo forests and hills of grasslands provides a great view and a sense of tranquility.
+The Sal and bamboo forests and hills of grasslands provide a great view and a sense of tranquility.
 It is a great pleasure to spot a Tiger moving around with pride.
-A safari trip into the jungles of Kanha National Park, will be an enthralling experience.
-The best time to visit the Kanha Tiger Reserve is during the period from mid October to June end.
+A safari trip into the jungles of Kanha National Park will be an enthralling experience.
+The best time to visit the Kanha Tiger Reserve is during the period from mid-October to June end.

 The Omkareshwar is a popular Hindu pilgrimage destination as it is home to one of the 12 Jyotirlinga shrines of Lord Shiva in India.
 It is located on the Northern bank of the Narmada River.
 The river splits into two and forms an island in the center, Interestingly, the island is in the shape of the Hindu symbol of “Om”.